deveshshukla/JS-Notes/notes.md

 --> The callback '(num) => num % 2 === 0' finds the first even number.
 --> If no element satisfies the condition, it returns 'undefined'.

-6. some function: Checks if at least one array element satisfies a condition.
+* f. some function: Checks if at least one array element satisfies a condition.

 const n = [1, 2, 3, 4, 5];
 const hasNeg = n.some((num) => num < 0);